cmyers/e2ee-msg-processor-js/README.md

 })();
 ```

-WARNING: I don't claim this to be cryptographically safe by any means.
+WARNING: THIS LIBRARY IS UNTESTED AND THEREFORE INSECURE.
+USE AT YOUR OWN RISK...

 Please if you're a cryptography researcher then by all means try and break this and submit an issue here.

-Furthermore this is still experimental and littered with console.logs for debugging.
-This is to be improved with a debug flag in due course.